prismhead26/E-Business-Back-End/READme.md

-# Employee Tracker Database

-Internet retail, also known as **e-commerce**, plays a significant role within the electronics industry, as it empowers businesses and consumers alike to conveniently engage in online buying and selling of electronic products.
-In the latest available data from 2021, the industry in the United States alone was estimated to have generated the substantial amount of US$2.54 trillion, according to the United Nations Conference on Trade and Development.
-E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
-Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

-Your task is to build the back end for an e-commerce site by modifying starter code.
-You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the readme of your project.
+# E-Business Backend

 ## Description:
-The main goal of this project is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
-After completion of the project, I have a better understanding of building and modifying databases with the help of MySQL, a relational database management system, and also DBeaver to view to data visually.
-I also learned how to query data from multiple tables using raw MySQL.
+The main goal of this project is to build the back end for an e-commerce site, using Node.js, MySQL databases, Express.js API, and Sequelize.
+After completion of the project, I have a better understanding of building and modifying databases with the help of Sequelize, an Object Relational Mapper.
+I also learned how to query data from multiple tables through associations and model references.
 And lastly I learned some better ways to refactor and format the code, making it easier to read and modify.
-For this project, I challenged myself to create a class file for the queries and also separated inquirer to enforce separation of concerns.
 ## Table of Contents:
 - [Installation Instructions](#Installation-Instructions)
 - [Usage Information](#Usage-Instructions)